North Carolina State Defense Militia: Authority

-Joint Resolution 987 of the North Carolina General Assembly ratified 27 June 1995 honored the efforts and assistance of the members of the NCSDM and expressed appreciation for the service that the members rendered to their respective communities, counties, and to the State of North Carolina.
+Joint Resolution 987 of the North Carolina General Assembly ratified 27 June 1995 honored the efforts and assistance of the members of the NCSDF and expressed appreciation for the service that the members rendered to their respective communities, counties, and to the State of North Carolina.

 Temporary Suspension

 Activities of the NCSDM were temporarily suspended in April 1996 by the North Carolina Adjutant General.
 This suspension was due to a workers' compensation claim, and a review of the workers' compensation laws regarding the North Carolina State Defense Militia.
 This temporary suspension at the state governor's level is still in effect.

 Historical North Carolina militias

 The North Carolina Provincial Congress authorized a militia in 1775 for the American Revolution.
 The militia continued after the war.
 In 1836, the North Carolina General Assembly of 18361837 passed a law establishing a permanent militia.
 The law enrolled all free white males between the ages of 18 and 45 in the State Militia.
 Exceptions were given for certain public officials and other occupations.
 Free black males could only be enrolled as musicians in the militia.
 The division, brigade, and regiment structure of the militia was prescribed and included each county.